 Bundesliga

-Might Bayern Munich wobble as their post-Thomas Müller era begins?
+Can Luis Díaz help take Bayern Munich to new levels as the post-Thomas Müller era begins?
 Will Borussia Dortmund continue their upsurge and mount a serious challenge for silverware?
 And what new innovations can you look forward to in 2025/26?

 Players come and go at every club, every season – but never quite like this.
-Thomas Müller joined Bayern at the age of 10 in 2000 and was part of the first-team squad since 2008, ultimately contributing 150 Bundesliga goals and 238 assists.
+Thomas Müller joined Bayern at the age of 10 in 2000 and had been part of the first-team squad since 2008, ultimately contributing 150 Bundesliga goals and 238 assists.

-As impressive as that is, it is arguably the 35-year-old’s off-field presence that Bayern will miss even more following his departure at the end of 2024/25.
+As impressive as that is, it is arguably the 35-year-old’s off-field presence that Bayern will miss even more following his departure upon Bayern's exit from the FIFA Club World Cup.

 His laid-back style and popularity in the dressing room set the tone for the team and created a harmonious environment.